S1D1T1/image-presets/README.md

 ## Standardization ##
-A standard prompt could be used, or small set of prompts, with set seed value for sample images.
-This would better isolate the characteristics of a given preset.
+Sample Images could use a standard prompt, or small set of prompts, with set seed value.
+This would better illustrate the characteristics of a given preset.

 ## Contributing ##
 Sample images encouraged.
 Must include metadata.